The useState()

 };

-See the Pen js_react_hooks_use_effect-1 by Hexlet (@hexlet) on CodePen.
+See the Pen js_react_hooks_intro-1 by Hexlet (@hexlet) on CodePen.

-.
 Strange as it may seem, this won't happen.
-Hooks are much funkier than it seems at first glance.
-Yes, the useState()
+Hooks are much funkier than they seem at first glance.
+Yes, we call the useState()

-function is indeed called every re-rendering occurs, but it knows about it internally, and takes it into account in its work.
-The initial state is set exactly once and isn't used further.
-The state itself is stored somewhere inside and is hidden from direct change.
+function every re-rendering occurs, but it knows about it internally and considers it in its work.
+We set the initial state and do not use it further.
+The state itself is stored somewhere inside, hidden from direct change.
 The only way to influence it is to call the returned function and pass a new state.

 The setCount()